Azure/azure-ocp-samples/Windows Virtual Desktop/README.md

-# Welcome to the US Partner Windows virtual Desktop Resource Repo
+# Welcome to the US Partner Windows Virtual Desktop Resource Repo

 ## Table of Content in Repo